 What Is Asylum and How Does it Work in the US?

-Asylum is the way civilized nations ensure to protect individuals from countries that are unwilling or unable to protect them.
+Asylum is the way civilized nations protect individuals from countries that are unwilling or unable to protect them.
 The Immigration and Nationality Act defines a refugee or an asylum seeker as a person who is unable or unwilling to return to their country of citizenship due to persecution or a well-founded fear of persecution based on their race, religion, nationality, membership in a particular social group, or political views.

 The US Citizenship and Immigration Services (USCIS) manages asylum applications.
 Asylum is granted only based on the above-mentioned criteria.
 The USCIS will not grant asylum based on: